tobybreckon/chroma-keying/README.md

 To try out these improvements, try the following code example as before - [invisibility_cloak_improved.py](src/invisibility_cloak_improved.py).

-Again as **arithmetic operations** such as addition, substraction and multiplication be performed on large matrices of binary data, such as images, at high-speed by a modern CPU we can obtain real-time image cloaking.
+Again as **arithmetic operations** such as addition, subtraction and multiplication be performed on large matrices of binary data, such as images, at high-speed by a modern CPU we can obtain real-time image cloaking.

 To explore how these improvements work, edit the code to display the _foreground mask_ either before or after these steps have been applied (hint: look at the existing ```cv2.imshow(...)``` lines).